dsor-isr/cais/app/README.md

 To figure out your IP address run `ip r` on a linux system terminal or `ipconfig /all` on Windows's command prompt.

 Suppose you run `ip r`.
-It will return something like this
+It will return something like this:
 ```
-default via XXX.XXX.XXX.1 dev eth0 proto kernel                                                                          XXX.XXX.XXX.XXX/K dev docker0 proto kernel scope link src XXX.XXX.XXX.1 linkdown
+default via XXX.XXX.XXX.1 dev eth0 proto kernel
+XXX.XXX.XXX.XXX/K dev docker0 proto kernel scope link src XXX.XXX.XXX.1 linkdown
 XXX.XXX.XXX.XXX/K' dev eth0 proto kernel scope link src YYY.YYY.YYY.YYY
 ```
-Your IP will be YYY.YYY.YYY.YYY
+Your IP will be *YYY.YYY.YYY.YYY*

-In windows, the output will be quite larger, but the relevant bit is the IPv4 Address
+In windows, the output will be quite larger, but the relevant bit is the IPv4 Address.

 ## dev_tools_hot_reload